Asibul-40/OOP-concepts/OOP fundamental.md

 **Compile-time Polymorphism:**

 Compiler-time polymorphism is also known as Static polymorphism.
 Compile-time polymorphism can be achieved through method overloading.
 If a class have multiple methods of same name but with different method signature, then it is known as method overloading.

-Such type of polymorphism increases the readability of the program.
-Method can be overloaded by two ways:
+Methods can be overloaded by two ways:
-	- By changing the number of arguments
+- By changing the number of arguments.
-	- By changing the data type
+- By changing the data type of the arguments.

 Suppose, we want to perform the addition operation for the given any number of arguments.
 We can initialize the same **add()** method with different number of arguments.
 ```java